I’ve decided to relocate my blog, you can now find me here:

 Feeling like I need something a little bit different :)

-Anonymous asked: Hello Alice, we miss your posts.
+Anonymous said: Hello Alice, we miss your posts.
 Hope to read something else in the near future =)

 Hi Anon :)